smotan/smotan.github.io/index.md

 ## Introduction
 I am a second year language technology student, doing minor in computer science.
 I have studied Finnish language and culture before, after which I moved to study in Finland.
 My interests include translation, interpreting, formal linguistics and recently also programming.
 I like challenges, finding myself in new situations and learning from them.
-In the future I see myself as an NLP engineer.//
+In the future I see myself as an NLP engineer.\
 In my free time I dance (a lot!), write and translate stories.

 ## Find me on